my-devices/sdk/README.md

 The macchina.io REMOTE SDK requires OpenSSL 1.0 or newer on Linux and macOS systems.
-We recommend using at 1.1.1l or newer.
+We recommend using OpenSSL version 1.1.1l or newer (including OpenSSL 3).
-OpenSSL 3.0 is not yet supported.

 Most Unix/Linux systems already have OpenSSL preinstalled.
 If your system does not have OpenSSL, please get it from <https://www.openssl.org> or